manding145/manding145/README.md

 dedicated student pursuing a Bachelor's degree in Information Technology (BSIT) at Eastern Visayas State University

-Currently in my second year, I am passionate about exploring the dynamic world of technology and its applications.
+Currently in my third year, I am passionate about exploring the dynamic world of technology and its applications.
 Aside from my academic pursuits, I have also been actively engaged as a freelancer for nearly three years.
 My expertise in C#, Python, Machine Learning Language, Software Development Life Cycle (SDLC), where I have gained valuable experience in various stages of software development, including requirements gathering, design, coding, testing, and deployment.
 This hands-on experience has allowed me to enhance my technical skills and develop a keen understanding of the industry standards and best practices.

 As a freelancer, I have had the opportunity to work on diverse projects, collaborating with clients to deliver efficient and high-quality solutions.
 This experience has not only sharpened my problem-solving abilities but has also fostered my creativity and adaptability in tackling different challenges.